Frequently Asked Questions

 The question of industrial hemp’s legality is the result of a common misconception.
 Hemp is a member of the cannabis plant family, so it’s frequently associated with marijuana.
-However, the primary difference is the level of Tetrahydrocannabinol (THC) contained in each plant (THC is the drug that produces that “high” feeling).
+However, the primary difference is the level of Tetrahydrocannabinol (THC) contained in each plant (THC is the drug that causes psychoactive effects).
 Marijuana has much greater levels of THC.

 By federal law, industrial hemp must contain less than 0.3% of THC to be considered legal.
 If the level of THC exceeds 0.3%, the product is considered psychoactive and illegal.